-Pyde: A Post-Quantum, MEV-Resistant Layer 1 with DAG Consensus
+Pyde: A Post-Quantum, MEV-Resistant Layer 1 with Mysticeti-style Consensus

 Abstract

-Pyde is a Layer 1 blockchain built greenfield to ship four properties as defaults from genesis:
+Pyde is a Layer 1 blockchain built greenfield to ship four properties as defaults from genesis.
+The four are technical commitments; each translates into concrete outcomes for the businesses building on Pyde, the developers writing for it, and the users transacting on it.

-1. Post-quantum cryptography — FALCON-512 signatures, Kyber-768 threshold encryption, Poseidon2 + Blake3 hybrid hashing.
+Post-quantum cryptography by default.
+FALCON-512 signatures, Kyber-768 threshold encryption, Poseidon2 + Blake3 hybrid hashing.
 No pre-quantum primitive on any consensus or account path.
+For businesses, long-tail agreements — insurance policies, multi-year escrows, intellectual-property registries, legal records — remain cryptographically valid into the quantum era without a coordinated migration to budget for.
+For users, funds remain secure as quantum computing matures.

-4. Commodity-hardware decentralization — full nodes and validators awaiting committee selection run on 8 cores / 16 GB RAM.
+Commodity-hardware decentralization.
+Full nodes and validators awaiting committee selection run on 8 cores / 16 GB RAM.
 Validators on the active committee at production throughput require a 500 Mbps – 1 Gbps NIC; every committee seat carries one vote regardless of stake.
+Enterprises that want to verify the chain independently can do so at hardware costs measured in thousands per year — not the $20K+/month that production-grade validators on the highest-throughput chains run.

-The execution layer is WebAssembly via wasmtime (with Cranelift AOT) and a hybrid parallel scheduler that combines static access lists (Solana-style) with optimistic Block-STM speculation (Aptos-style).
-Smart contracts are authored in Rust, AssemblyScript, Go (TinyGo), or C/C++ — any wasm32-target language — with Pyde safety attributes (reentrancy off by default, checked arithmetic, typed storage, no tx.origin, compile-time access-list inference) preserved as language-native attributes and enforced at runtime.
+The execution layer is WebAssembly via wasmtime (with Cranelift AOT) and a uniform Block-STM scheduler — every tx runs optimistically in parallel through an MVCC layer, conflicts are caught at validation, losers re-execute until fixpoint.
+Wallet-attached access lists from pyde_simulateTransaction drive PIP-3 multiget prefetch into the dashmap cache before workers start; the lists are performance hints, not scheduling decisions, and never affect correctness.
+Developers author smart contracts in Rust, AssemblyScript, Go (TinyGo), or C/C++ — any wasm32-target language — with Pyde safety attributes (reentrancy off by default, checked arithmetic, typed storage, no tx.origin, compile-time access-list inference) preserved as language-native attributes and enforced at runtime.
+No proprietary VM or new language to learn; teams use the stack they already know.
 The otigen developer toolchain handles project scaffolding, build, state binding generation, and deployment.
 Cross-chain interactions are served by the parachain framework (v1) and post-mainnet bridge contracts gated by HardFinalityCert — a FALCON quorum certificate verifiable on any chain.
+The parachain framework lets developer teams launch their own execution environments (custom VMs, confidential-vote chains, gaming-specific subchains, oracle networks) without slot auctions or central gatekeeping; Pyde validators stake to run third-party parachains and earn the parachain's fees.

 1. The Problem

 Throughput at finality.
 Chains optimizing hardest for throughput have made validation a premium-hosting business.
-A Solana validator at production performance requires 12+ cores and 256+ GB RAM.
+A Solana validator at production performance requires 12+ cores and 256+ GB RAM, costing $20K+/month.
 Chains optimizing for decentralization have ended up with throughput unusable for serious applications.
 The combination — sub-second hard finality at retail-scale throughput on commodity hardware — is the category no production chain occupies cleanly today.
+The trade-off lands on users (twelve-second confirmations, abandoned checkouts), on businesses (settlement delays, cash-flow friction, support tickets about transactions in flight), and on enterprises that wanted to verify the chain independently but were priced out of running their own validator.

 Centralization at scale.
-Validation, smart-contract deployment, and cross-chain interaction have all converged toward gated infrastructure: data-center validators, custodial bridge multisigs, oracle networks run by small operator coalitions, app-chain slots auctioned to well-capitalized parachain teams.
-Each is a coherent local response to the constraint set the chain in question faced; the cumulative cost lands on the user.
+Validation, smart-contract deployment, and cross-chain interaction have all converged toward gated infrastructure: data-center validators, custodial bridge multisigs ($3B+ lost in bridge hacks since 2021), oracle networks run by small operator coalitions, app-chain slots auctioned to well-capitalized parachain teams.
+Each is a coherent local response to the constraint set the chain in question faced; the cumulative cost lands on users (forced trust in operators they did not choose) and on developer teams (wanting to launch their own execution environment but unable to afford the slot auction or denied a place on the team's shortlist).

 These four problems are not independent items.
 They converge in time.
 NIST's 2024 standardization matured the cryptographic primitives at the same moment that MEV literature converted into quantified user-cost numbers, at the same moment that Solana's hardware creep made the decentralization cost visible, at the same moment that L2 sequencer trust assumptions started attracting public scrutiny.
 The architecture that wins the next decade does not have to be the one that won the last one.
 No chain in production today provides all four properties as defaults.
 Pyde is the chain built to occupy that position.